Home Legal Product Disclosure Statement

 • Cancellation of a Transaction by you – Once a transaction has become legally binding, you may not terminate the transaction in any circumstances.

-• Cancellation of a Transaction by Us – If we believe there is a valid reason to do so, including but not limited to if you fail to make any payment when it is due, or you otherwise breach your obligations under the OFX Terms and Conditions, we may cancel the transaction you have booked without prior notice.
+• Cancellation of a Transaction by Us – If we believe there is a valid reason to do so, including but not limited to if you fail to make any payment when it is due, or you otherwise breach your obligations under the OFX Terms and Conditions (or any other applicable OFX legal document), we may cancel the transaction you have booked without prior notice.
 This could result in a loss to us which we will ask you to pay.

 • Funds Held by Us – You acknowledge and agree that we do not hold your funds on trust and will not put your funds into a separate or segregated bank account.
-Only those funds received under the Global Currency Account Service will be held in a separate account and subject to the applicable bank guarantee (please see the Global Currency Account Terms of Service at www.ofx.com for more details).
+Only those funds received under the Global Currency Account Service, or held within your OFX Global Account will be held in a separate account and subject to the applicable bank guarantee.

 • Payment of Full Amount on Settlement – You must always pay to us the full amount of the funds you are transmitting on the original due date (less any Advance Payments already made).
 We do not facilitate any form of margin or speculative foreign exchange trading, so we do not allow you to pay or receive only the amount of any loss or profit occasioned by exchange rate fluctuations.
 If you want to speculate on exchange rates, our service is not for you.

-The OFX Terms and Conditions and Global Currency Account Terms of Service are incorporated by reference into this PDS.
+The OFX Terms and Conditions and Global Currency Account Terms of Service and the OFX Card Agreement (Business) are incorporated by reference into this PDS.
 The Agreements may be read on our website at www.ofx.com.
 A copy is available upon request to us at no charge.
 More detail on how you can apply for the products described in the PDS, is set out in section 2.4 of this PDS, below.

 You must ensure that you fully understand the terms set out in the OFX Terms and Conditions before entering into any transactions.